vaamonde/ubuntu-2404/04-container/01-basic-docker.md

 #opção do comando docker: search (Search the Docker Hub for images)
 docker search ubuntu

-#pesquisando imagens de containers do Ubuntu com filtro de estrela superior a 10
+#pesquisando imagens de containers do Ubuntu com filtro de estrela igual ou superior a 10
 #opção do comando docker: search (Search the Docker Hub for images), --filters (Filter output
 #based on conditions provided), stars (parameters and value used in the filter)
 docker search ubuntu --filter stars=10

-#pesquisando imagens de containers do Ubuntu com filtro de estrela superior a 10
+#pesquisando imagens de containers do Ubuntu com filtro de estrela igual ou superior a 10
 #e marcado como imagem do desenvolvedor oficial do Docker-HUB
 #opção do comando docker: search (Search the Docker Hub for images), --filters (Filter output
 #based on conditions provided), stars (parameters and value used in the filter), is-official
 #(parameters and value used in the filter)
 docker search ubuntu --filter stars=10 --filter is-official=true

-#pesquisando imagens de containers do Ubuntu com filtro de estrela superior a 10,
+#pesquisando imagens de containers do Ubuntu com filtro de estrela igual ou superior a 10,
 #marcado como imagem do desenvolvedor oficial e não truncar a descrição da imagem
 #opção do comando docker: search (Search the Docker Hub for images), --filters (Filter output
 #based on conditions provided), stars (parameters and value used in the filter), is-official